anbox-cloud/discourse-docs/howto/install-appliance/google-cloud.md

 ## Connect to the virtual machine using SSH

 On the virtual machine instance page, connect to the instance using SSH.
-See [Google Cloud documentation on SSH in browser](https://cloud.google.com/compute/docs/ssh-in-browser) for more information.
+See [Google's documentation](https://cloud.google.com/compute/docs/ssh-in-browser) for more information.

 ## Initialise the Anbox Cloud Appliance